marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/huge.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: HUGE, limits, largest number, model representation, largest number

 .. _huge:

-.. index:: HUGE

-.. index:: limits, largest number

-.. index:: model representation, largest number

 HUGE --- Largest number of a kind
 *********************************